Erotemic/mkinit/README.rst

 |CircleCI| |Travis| |Appveyor| |Codecov| |Pypi| |Downloads| |ReadTheDocs|

-Read the docs here: http://mkinit.readthedocs.io/en/latest/
+Read the docs here: http://mkinit.readthedocs.io/en/latest/ (although this is mostly an API reference, the best getting started docs are currently in this README)

 The `mkinit` module helps you write `__init__` files that expose all submodule attributes without `from ? import *`.